rabbitmq/rabbitmq-tracing/README.md

 It logs messages passing through vhosts [with enabled tracing](https://www.rabbitmq.com/firehose.html) to a log file.

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_tracing](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_tracing).
+All issues have been transferred.

 ## Usage

 This plugin ships with RabbitMQ.
 Enabled it with `rabbitmq-plugins enable`,